Andon1379/TurtleController/README.md

 __Please Note:__ The url inputted needs to be of either `http://` or `https://`.

+***PLEASE NOTE:*** The program, in it's current form, does not work if you try to move a robot without fuel.
+Please add fuel to your turtles before moving them.

 If you have any feedback, do not hesitate to make a new issue or a fork.
 I would love to collaborate with other people on this.